JabRef/user-documentation/en/contributing/how-to-improve-the-help-page.md

 act --rm --platform ubuntu-latest=fwilhe2/act-runner:latest -W .github/workflows/lint.yaml
 ```

+Another way to run the GitHub Lint workflow is to use an online CI runner.
+On your fork of the repo, navigate to the Actions tab on Github.
+From here you can see the workflows on the left, and choose to run them.

+![../.gitbook/run-workflow-thru-github.png]

 ### How to rename files

 The gitbook integration changes some of the file names and appends "(1) (2) (1)" or something like this.